marietuco11/lab5-soa/REPORT.md

 Why it happened: Missing architectural separation - the gateway needed its own entry point to avoid interfering with the router's logic.

-Evidence in output:

-🚀 Gateway injecting: -76
-⚙️  Even Transformer: -76 → 'Number -76'
-✅ Even Handler: Processed [Number -76]
-Negative numbers (which are odd) were being processed as even numbers.

 Fix: Created a dedicated numberChannel and routing flow: